tidyverse/tidyverse.org/content/blog/pkgdown-2-1-0/index.md

 ## Lifecycle changes

 Let's get started with the important stuff, the [lifecycle updates](https://www.tidyverse.org/blog/2021/02/lifecycle-1-0-0/).
 Most important we've decided to deprecate support for Bootstrap 3, which was superseded in December 2021.
-We're starting to more directly encourage folks to move away from it as maintaining two separate sets of site templates is a maintainance challenge.
-If you're still using BS3, now's the [time to upgrade](https://www.tidyverse.org/blog/2021/12/pkgdown-2-0-0/#bootstrap-5) to BS5.
+We're starting to more directly encourage folks to move away from it as maintaining two separate sets of site templates is a time sink.
+If you're still using BS3, now's the [time to upgrade](https://www.tidyverse.org/blog/2021/12/pkgdown-2-0-0/#bootstrap-5).

 There are three other changes that are less likely to affect folks:

--   The `document` argument to [`build_site()`](https://pkgdown.r-lib.org/reference/build_site.html) and [`build_reference()`](https://pkgdown.r-lib.org/reference/build_reference.html) has been removed after being deprecated in pkgdown 1.4.0; use the [`devel` argument](https://pkgdown.r-lib.org/dev/reference/build_site.html#arg-devel) instead.
+-   The `document` argument to [`build_site()`](https://pkgdown.r-lib.org/reference/build_site.html) and [`build_reference()`](https://pkgdown.r-lib.org/reference/build_reference.html) has been removed after being deprecated in pkgdown 1.4.0; use the [`devel` argument](https://pkgdown.r-lib.org/reference/build_site.html#arg-devel) instead.

--   [`autolink_html()`](https://pkgdown.r-lib.org/reference/autolink_html.html) was deprecated in pkgdown 1.6.0 and now warns every time you use it; use [`downlit::downlit_html_path()`](https://downlit.r-lib.org/reference/downlit_html_path.html).
+-   [`autolink_html()`](https://pkgdown.r-lib.org/reference/autolink_html.html) was deprecated in pkgdown 1.6.0 and now warns every time you use it; use [`downlit::downlit_html_path()`](https://downlit.r-lib.org/reference/downlit_html_path.html) instead.

 -   [`preview_page()`](https://pkgdown.r-lib.org/reference/preview_page.html) has been deprecated; use [`preview_site()`](https://pkgdown.r-lib.org/reference/preview_site.html) instead.